roman-ra/planets/README.md

 ![Screenshot](screenshot.jpg?raw=true "Screenshot")

-Test scene is "Crytek Sponza" (CC BY 3.0) by Frank Meinl, Crytek.
+Test scene is "Crytek Sponza" (CC BY 3.0) by Frank Meinl, Crytek

+Stanford Dragon is a 3D scan made at Stanford University